-Handling the DMQ setting
+Handling the DMQ setting (see chapter 4.1)

 - Destination.setDMQ(DeadMQueue): sets the given Dead Message Queue as the default DMQ for the destination. - Destination.getDMQ(): returns the default Dead Message Queue instance set for the destination, null if none. - An AdminException is thrown if the destination does not exist server side.
 A ConnectException is thrown if the admin connection with the server is closed or lost.